 Artificial intelligence (AI) is getting real in the marketing suite.
 When asked where they planned to invest this year, marketers ranked AI as their #1 priority, according to our most recent State of Marketing Report.
 AI adoption is surging: 84% of marketers reported they use AI somewhere in their acquisition and retention engines, up almost three times over just two years ago.

 What are these intrepid marketers doing with AI?
-Reported uses are expanding rapidly, from enhanced personalization to improved segmentation, insight discovery, predictive modeling, and process automation.
+Reported uses are expanding rapidly, from enhanced personalisation to improved segmentation, insight discovery, predictive modeling, and process automation.

 How do these salespeople feel about the impact of AI on their world?
 Two words: cautiously optimistic.
 On the one hand, 86% of sales executives see AI as having a positive influence on their future roles, according to our latest research.
-However, 68% of the same executives voiced concerns — primarily about the ongoing relevance of their current jobs, — and 31% said automation might ultimately hurt the “art” of selling, as human-to-human relationships are replaced by optimized digital touchpoints.
+However, 68% of the same executives voiced concerns, primarily about the ongoing relevance of their current jobs.
+Thirty-one percent said automation might ultimately hurt the “art” of selling, as human-to-human relationships are replaced by optimised digital touchpoints.

 Five reasons to be happy about AI in ad sales